fortrabbit/blog/infra-research-2024.md

 ## State today

 Developing our new platform already takes much longer than expected.
 This infrastructure provider research, of course an important necessity, was one of many deep rabbit holes.
 It had to end.
 Unfortunately, we haven't got any more time to properly evaluate UpCloud on a technical level.
 So, we will for now stick with AWS to ship something.

+Maybe we are trying to square a circle?
+All we want from our future hosting partner: data centers in all parts of the world, green energy, reliable and fast technology, an affordable price, a partner we can meet on eye level.

 I plan to come back to this.